BR0kEN-/cikit/docs/vagrant/wsl/README.md

 ## Limitations

+- NFS mounts are not available and you'll be forced to use VBoxSF.
+- Local websites can't be opened in Microsoft Edge (https://stackoverflow.com/questions/32384571).
+Internet Explorer and other browsers works okay.
-- You won't be able to store projects anywhere except `/mnt`.
+- Projects cannot be located anywhere except `/mnt`.
 The https://github.com/Microsoft/WSL/issues/1283#issuecomment-257107090 issue has some clarification on that.
-- You have to manage hostnames of your projects manually by editing the `%SYSTEMROOT%\system32\drivers\etc\hosts`.
-Windows system files are not modifiable from WSL even if it's running in privileged mode.
-Moreover, do not run WSL with administrative privileges because VirtualBox won't operate properly.
+- Hostnames of the projects have to be manually managed in the `%SYSTEMROOT%\system32\drivers\etc\hosts`.
+System files in Windows are not modifiable within WSL even if it's running in privileged mode.
+Moreover, do not run WSL as an admin because VirtualBox won't operate properly.

-- You are not able to use NFS shares and forced to go with VBoxSF.
+*None of the limitations are connected to CIKit.
+Each one is a small part of the issues WSL/Windows has at the moment.*

 ## Result